johnloy/esm-commonjs-interop-manual/README.md

 - [JSPM](https://jspm.org/docs/cdn)
 - [Unpkg](https://unpkg.com/)

->  ℹ️ NOTE
-> You might notice the popular [cdnjs](https://cdnjs.com/) missing from this list.
+>  ℹ️ You might notice the popular [cdnjs](https://cdnjs.com/) missing from this list.
 At the moment, it doesn't appear to directly support ESM, only IIFE and UMD.

 Using these CDNs makes it possible to avoid installing and bundling dependency packages altogether, if that's acceptable for your application hosting needs.
 At a minimum these support the ability of a loaded module to subsequently load its full dependency graph.
 Most of them, however, also provide automatic conversion of CJS to ESM,  as well as production-oriented performance optimizations like:
 - minification